 My initial education was in early childhood education and I worked as a travel agent for over 20 years.
 I attended massage school in my early forties.
 Since graduating from massage school I have taken extensive continuing education classes, over and above the 24 hours required every two years.
 Currently, I am certified in U-CST and have training in lymphatic drainage, Reiki (Master-Teacher) and myofascial release.

-What is your current setting like?
+What is your current massage work setting like?

 I currently work out of two offices, both of which are larger than the average massage room.
 Working with the autism population I have learned to be creative—there is room to spread out, work on the floor in a bean bag chair, or while the clients is constantly moving.
 With the intake form I gather information to better control the environment, like lighting, climate, smells and movement opportunities—all tools to offset sensory issues.
 One of my offices is located within a chiropractic facility while the other is private office space.